JKozerawski/similarity-networks/README.md

-# tuple-networks
+# similarity-networks

-Tuple networks project
+Similarity networks project

-First: create siamese network

-Second: create triplet net (two pos, one query)
+Description to be added